a1ien/rusb/README.md

 # Libusb Rust Bindings

-The `libusb-sys` crate provides declarations and linkage for the `libusb` C library.
-Following the `*-sys` package conventions, the `libusb-sys` crate does not define higher-level abstractions over the native `libusb` library functions.
+The `libusb1-sys` crate provides declarations and linkage for the `libusb` C library.
+Following the `*-sys` package conventions, the `libusb1-sys` crate does not define higher-level abstractions over the native `libusb` library functions.

 ## Dependencies
-In order to use the `libusb-sys` crate, you must have the `libusb` library installed where it can be found by `pkg-config`.
+In order to use the `libusb1-sys` crate, you must have the `libusb` library installed where it can be found by `pkg-config`.

-All systems supported by `libusb` are also supported by the `libusb-sys` crate.
+All systems supported by `libusb` are also supported by the `libusb1-sys` crate.
 It's been tested on Linux, OS X, and Windows.

 ### Cross-Compiling